 An air purifier is best used on a daily basis and is designed for single rooms of the home.
 It’s also the most cost-effective solution for improving indoor air quality.

 Running an air purifier 24/7 will continue to keep your air cleaner and healthier for you to breathe.
-They’re especially useful for removing allergens, dust, pet dander, odors, and bacteria.
+They’re especially useful for removing allergens, dust, pet dander, odors, and bacteria which is great news for anyone who wants to stay healthy.

 Choosing an Air Scrubber